rentacow/Police_Interrogation_Simulator/README.md

 <h1>Police Interrogation Simulator</h1>

 <p>A text-based "interview experience" powered by GPT-3.
-Immerse yourself in the role of a suspect being interrogated by a detective and see if you can hold your own in the intense questioning.</p>
+See if you can hold your own during some intense questioning!</p>

 <h2>Requirements</h2>
 <ul>